brodsa/mgv-vorau/README.md

     + Clear the form.
 * Expected results:
     + The form is not sent in case of incorrect inputs or empty inputs.
 The user is always warned.
-    + The user is informed after sending the form successfully.
+    + The user is informed after sending the form successfully, by displaying the Thank You Page.
     + All inputs are empty after clearing the form.
 * Actual results:
     + The behavior is as expected.